A Renewed Global Partnership for Development

 Learn more about delivering on access to essential medicines commitments

 The cost of ICTs in many developing countries remains prohibitive.
-74% of inhabitants in developing countries do not have access to the Internet.
+68 out of 100 inhabitants in developing countries do not have access to the Internet.

 Learn more about delivering on access to new technologies commitments